-Want to know if it's good enough to warrant such a waiting list?
+Want to know if it's good enough to warrant such a wait list?
 Keep scrolling to find out.

-Just two days after its release in the UK, it amassed a wait list of 1000 people, after selling 50,000 units in eight weeks worldwide.
+Although the product didn't get launched in the UK until July, in just two days after its release, it amassed a wait listing of 1000 people, after selling 50,000 units in eight weeks worldwide.
 The brand also garnered loads of positive reviews online, with reports that "92% of customers saw immediate results" and "83% agreed their skin was visibly cleansed and purified."

 So other than the fact it clearly has a lot of hype around it, why should we care about the mask?
 According to the official site, it is an "infused pink clay mask" that can be used as an instant detox mask to help tighten pores and boost radiance.

 After finding out all of this, I decided that to really experience the mask, I would have to make an evening of it.
-On Monday night, I settled down with the last Game of Thrones episode of the season, ready to give my skin some R&R. I figured I'd need something to help me relax while watching something so stressful.
+On Monday night, I settled down with the last episode of Game of Thrones Series 7 ready to give my skin some R&R. I figured I'd need something to help me relax while watching something so stressful.

 On clean skin (so post–makeup removal), I used the cute paintbrush to apply it.
 Unlike a lot of clay masks, it didn't just come out in clumps.
 Instead, it pleasingly went on smoothly, not to mention it's a gorgeous pink color (yep, I'm a millennial).